Sovos-Compliance/csharp-script/README.md

 Assert.AreEqual(null, expression.Execute());
 ```

-and finally, to mesmerize our JavaScript loving friends, you can keep global state between executions by doing this:
+to mesmerize our JavaScript loving friends, you can keep global state between executions by doing this:

 ```C#
 var expression = new CSharpExpression();